mel-miller/mm-site-next/src/projects/TP.md

 ---
-title: 'T&P Website Redesign'
+title: 'Transportation and Parking Services Website'
-description: 'Design and development for The Ohio State University Transportation & Parking Services website'
+description: "I transformed The Ohio State University's Transportation & Parking Services website from an outdated, hand-coded site to a modern, responsive Drupal site."
 date: '2011-2012'
 tags:
   [